-- Output buffer is disabled (with tristate value of high impedance) - Input buffer is disabled (with tristate value of high impedance) - Weak pull-up is programmed
+- Output buffer is disabled (with tristate value of Hi-Z) - Input buffer is disabled (with tristate value of Hi-Z) - Weak pull-up is programmed

-GL Globals
+Globals

 GL I/Os have access to certain clock conditioning circuitry (and the PLL) and/or have direct access to the global network (spines).
 Additionally, the global I/Os can be used as Pro I/Os, since they have identical capabilities.
 Unused GL pins are configured as inputs with pull-up resistors.
-All inputs labeled GC/GF are direct inputs into the quadrant clocks.
-For example, if GAA0 is used for an input, GAA1 and GAA2 are no longer available for input to the quadrant globals.
-All inputs labeled GC/GF are direct input into the chip level globals and the rest are connected to the quadrant globals.
-The inputs to the global network are multiplexed and only one input can be used as a global input.